timusus/Shuttle/README.md

 [![Slack invite](http://shuttle-slack-inviter.herokuapp.com/badge.svg)](http://shuttle-slack-inviter.herokuapp.com)

 Shuttle is an open source, local music player for Android.

-# Just download the source code and build your own tracker-free version!

 The free version includes an option to upgrade via an IAP, which unlocks the features otherwise available in Shuttle+.